Douglas Trumbull: 1960s

 Trumbull's responsibilities and talents grew as the production continued, and he became one of four special effects supervisors on the film (the others were fellow Graphic Films alumnus Con Pederson, along with Tom Howard and Wally Veevers.)
-Trumbull's most memorable contribution was the development of the slit-scan photography process, used in the "Stargate" sequence. "...
-I just happened to be in the right place at the right time ...
+Trumbull's most memorable contribution was the development of the slit-scan photography process, used in the "Stargate" sequence. "...I just happened to be in the right place at the right time ...
 We were struggling with the Star Gate.
-Nobody knew what a Star Gate was; but, I came up with some ideas that I didn't even know at the time were based on some things I was learning as a young guy about street photography and weird photographic techniques ...".
+Nobody knew what a Star Gate was; but, I came up with some ideas that I didn't even know at the time were based on some things I was learning as a young guy about street photography and weird photographic techniques...".
 He created the Stargate by building a 6ft-tall sheet of rotatable metal and cut a narrow slit in it.
 The sheet was placed in front of a 12ft-long backlit glass panel, through which lighting patterns were shone.
 With a long camera exposure, the kaleidoscope of lights appeared to be darting towards the camera from a single point.

-Trumbull and Kubrick wanted the audience to feel like they were on the adventure themselves, and immersed in the film by participating.
+Trumbull and Kubrick wanted the audience to feel like they were on the adventure themselves.
 This approach eventually led to the Imax system of high resolution projection, which Trumbull helped to develop.
-Working on 2001 hooked Trumbull on the concept of producing immersive film experiences on huge screens — ironically, at a time when the industry was moving towards the multiplexing of theatres with smaller screens.
+Working on 2001 hooked Trumbull on the concept of producing immersive film experiences on huge screens, at a time when the industry was moving towards the multiplexing of theatres with smaller screens.

-Although Trumbull's association with Kubrick was a huge boost for his career, he swore afterwards that he would "never work for someone else again", in part because Kubrick "was a hell of a taskmaster ... his level of quality-control bordered on perfectionism."
+Although Trumbull's association with Kubrick was a huge boost for his career, he swore afterwards that he would "never work for someone else again", in part because Kubrick "was a hell of a taskmaster... his level of quality-control bordered on perfectionism."

 The film earned an Oscar for best special effects, but the award went solely to Kubrick, with Trumbull receiving none of the accolade for his work.
 This led to threats of legal action and the two men did not speak for a decade.
 Trumbull said after Kubrick's death that Kubrick "was a genius", someone whom Trumbull missed terribly.

-In 1969 Trumbull was filming the annual Flying Saucer Convention in Giant Rock California.
+In 1969 Trumbull was filming the annual Flying Saucer Convention in Giant Rock, California.
 This evolved into a full-length project initially called Giant Rock, Rutabaga Deluxe, and then Saturation 70: An Ecological Horror Fantasy.
 The star of the film was a five-year-old Julian Jones, who was the son of Brian Jones, of Rolling Stones fame.
 The story involved Jones losing his mother in a giant garbage dump and wandering a desolate planet looking for her, while being menaced by gas-masked garbage men and helped by a fairy godmother in a sequined cowgirl creation by Nudie.
 Some footage includes a battle with a Green Beret and a Viet Cong in a supermarket.
 Trumbull's partner on the film was Anthony Foutz.
 A company called Dimension V took over backing of the film.